 Removal of PCDD/Fs

 Removal efficiencies (RE) for ∑PCDD/PCDF-17 were >99.9% across all pyrolysis temperatures and feedstocks (Table 2).
 Note that RE (Eq.
-1) is corrected for biochar yield to account for mass reduction (yields in Table S.X).
+1) is corrected for biochar yield to account for mass reduction (yields in Table S.4).
 As PCDD/Fs are not expected to be formed during pyrolysis, the initial concentrations in the feedstocks are therefore the basis for calculation of removal efficiencies and mass balances.
-Similar to previous observations (S. E. Hale et al., 2012), there was no statistically significant relationship (p>0.05) between chlorine content in the feedstocks and distribution of PCDD/Fs in the pyrolysis products (Cl-content in feedstock in Table S.X.).
+Similar to previous observations (S. E. Hale et al., 2012), there was no statistically significant relationship (p>0.05) between chlorine content in the feedstocks and distribution of PCDD/Fs in the pyrolysis products (Cl-content in feedstock in Table S.4).

 The reduction of PCDD/Fs in the biochar, compared to feedstock, is probably a result of the two following mechanisms: 1) volatilization to the pyrolysis gas, and 2) thermal decomposition.
 (Hu et al., 2007) found that only OCDD at 0.5 pg TEQ kg-1 was detected in char from pyrolysis (800 ˚C, 60 min) of sediments contaminated with 17 PCDD/F-congeners (71 ng TEQ kg-1).
 This residual concentration is five to six orders of magnitude lower than the biochar concentrations in the present study, however, we still observed similar removal efficiencies (>99%).
 Hu et al. (2007) furthermore proposed that volatilization was the main mechanism of removal for PCDD/Fs.
 This hypothesis is supported in the present work as high concentrations were found in pyrolysis condensates (see section 3.3 for more. details).
-The dominating presence of HpCDD and OCDD residuals in the biochars (Table S.X) is therefore most likely a result of these congeners having the highest boiling points (507 and 510 °C respectively) and a resulting distillation effect between the solid phase and condensate/gas (Weber & Sakurai, 2001).
+The dominating presence of HpCDD and OCDD residuals in the biochars (Table S.4) is therefore most likely a result of these congeners having the highest boiling points (507 and 510 °C respectively) and a resulting distillation effect between the solid phase and condensate/gas (Weber & Sakurai, 2001).

 Removal of PCBs